evilrobot-01/HoneyComb/README.md

     pacman -S base-devel git xmlto kmod inetutils bc libelf cpio perl tar xz python

 Pull down the latest kernel source from SolidRun's GitHub, ensure the kernel tree is clean, create the kernel configuration based on the default config, customise the config to add missing/required modules and then finally start the kernel compilation.
+I just accepted all the defaults if prompted.
 NOTE: the generic Arch ARM image has a kernel parameter limiting the number of CPUs to 8 (https://github.com/archlinuxarm/PKGBUILDs/blob/d883ab288f620dfd4967ae5e923faa45efc621dd/core/linux-aarch64/config#L376) so the first kernel build wont be full throttle.
 Using the default config corrects this, but you can always set it manually to 16 if you wish.

     # Preparation
     git clone --depth 1 -b linux-5.10.y-cex7 https://github.com/SolidRun/linux-stable linux-source-5.10 && cd linux-source-5.10